Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Ablation Analysis and Mechanistic Insights

-The unshared parameterization strategy consistently outperforms the Shared baseline across all metrics.
-Table~\ref{tab:ablation-bbob10d-obj-agg-std-14x7} presents the aggregate performance across varying evaluation budgets.
-This advantage amplifies as the trajectory length increases.
-Specifically, at $\mathrm{MaxFEs}=20{,}000$ ($\mathrm{EMS}=200$), the Unshared model reduces the mean error by approximately {96\%} compared to the Shared version.
-This empirical gap suggests that a static operator is insufficient to handle the dynamic requirements of a complete optimization lifecycle.
-Conversely, the allocation of unique $\bm{\omega}$ to each block enables stage-wise specialization of the update dynamics.
-This capability is increasingly beneficial as $\mathrm{EMS}$ grows and the learning trajectory lengthens.
-Consequently, our final model adopts the \emph{separate per-block meta-parameters} design for $\mathcal{O}_{\mathrm{evo}}$.
-Although this incurs a marginally higher training cost, it yields superior accuracy and stability under practical evaluation budgets.
+Across evaluation budgets, the unshared parameterization achieves consistently better performance than the shared-weight baseline.
+Table~\ref{tab:ablation-bbob10d-obj-agg-std-14x7} summarizes the aggregated results under different evaluation budgets, where the performance gap becomes more pronounced as the unrolling horizon increases.
+In particular, at $\mathrm{MaxFEs}=20{,}000$ ($\mathrm{EMS}=200$), the unshared model reduces the mean error by {approximately 96\%} relative to the shared variant.
+These results suggest that a time-invariant update rule can be insufficient to accommodate the evolving needs of the optimization trajectory.
+By assigning step-specific meta-parameters $\bm{\omega}^k$, the unshared design enables stage-dependent update behaviors (e.g., exploration-oriented early steps and refinement-oriented later steps), which becomes increasingly beneficial as $\mathrm{EMS}$ grows.
+Therefore, we adopt separate per-block meta-parameters for $\mathcal{O}_{\mathrm{evo}}$ in the final model.
+Although this choice increases training cost moderately, it yields better accuracy and more stable behavior under practical evaluation budgets.